 - If your first dose appointment was with your GP practice then they will normally arrange your second dose appointment.
 Please contact your GP practice for further details.

 - If your first dose appointment was in a mass vaccination centre then your second dose appointment will normally by in a mass vaccination centre.
 More details about second dose vaccinations are provided below.

 - Some health & care workers who received their first dose vaccination through an outreach scheme (e.g. care home workers) will receive their second dose though a mass vaccination centre.

-I received my first dose appointment at a Mass Vaccination Centre on or before 31 January and have not yet heard about my second dose appointment.
+I received my first dose appointment at a Mass Vaccination Centre 11 weeks ago and have not yet heard about my second dose appointment.
 What should I do?

 Who is currently being invited for second dose appointments?

 - Second dose appointments began in the county on 17 February 2021.